Foundation Stage 1

 Learning experiences

-Through classroom areas and experiences, along with teacher-led activities, the children will continue their learning about autumn.
-We will be looking at woodland animals and where these animals make their homes.
-We will observe Bonfire night, focusing on how to keep ourselves and others safe and Remembrance.
-We will continue to look at our families and will be talking about the animals that are part of our families and learning about the important job vets do.
+Through classroom areas and experiences, along with teacher-led activities, the children will continue their learning about seasons by exploring signs of spring.
+We will be looking at Spring flowers and enjoying lots of planting activities.
+We will learn about animals that are born in Spring and start to look at lifecycles of some plants and animals.
 Through Forest school sessions, children will enjoy exploring nature and noticing changes in the environment as the seasons change.
 The children will continue to learn some basic bush craft skills and will have opportunities to develop their teamwork skills and resilience.
-Children will take part in weekly music lessons where they will learn about different genres of music.
-They will use different instruments to explore the beat and rhythm.
-All provision in the indoor and outdoor environments is planned in line with the early years curriculum and guidance documents and will support:

 Communication and language development